United Arab EmiratesOfficial Name: United Arab Emirates

 CRIME: Most travelers to the UAE are not affected by crime.
 Violent crimes and crimes against property are rare, but do occur.
 The U.S. Embassy advises all U.S. citizens to take the same security precautions in the UAE that one would practice in the United States or any large city abroad.
 Although vehicle break-ins are not common, U.S. citizens are encouraged to ensure that unattended vehicles are locked and that valuables are not left in plain sight.

 Incidents of verbal and physical harassment as well as isolated cases involving assault of expatriate women have occurred, including some incidents of harassment by taxi drivers.
 On more than one occasion, expatriate females have been sexually assaulted while walking alone through underground pedestrian walkways near the Abu Dhabi Corniche.
-Female travelers should keep in mind the cultural differences among the many people who coexist in the UAE and should be cognizant that unwitting actions may invite unwanted attention.
+Female travelers should be cognizant that unwitting actions may invite unwanted attention.
 Taxi passengers should avoid sitting in the front seat of a taxicab and should be sensitive that "small talk" can be misinterpreted as over-friendliness or even a form of propositioning by some taxi drivers.
+Please also see Codes of Behavior and Dress below.

 Victims of harassment are encouraged to report such incidents to the U.S. Embassy in Abu Dhabi or the U.S. Consulate General in Dubai.
 Please see the Special Circumstances section for additional information on rape and sexual relations outside marriage.